keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-HF-in-rust-julia-python.md

 ```

 We wrap the above in a loop with a maximum number of iterations and we're ready!

 ---
+# Performance comparison

+Obviously solving a fake H<sub>2</sub> is a terrible comparison for the code performance doing real chemistry.
+Nevertheless..

+---
 # Web content